datacarpentry/stata-economics/_episodes/02-data-quality.md

 > {: .solution}
 {: .challenge}

+Next we will read the World Development Indicators dataset.
+The data is in `data/WDIData.csv`.
+The other .csv files starting with `WDI` give some metadata.
+For example, `data/WDISeries.csv` describes the variables ("indicators" in World Bank speak), `data/WDICountry.csv` gives a codelist of countries, and `data/WDIFootnote.csv` includes footnotes.

 > ## Challenge
 > Import the World Development Indicator dataset from .csv format using the command `import delimited data/WDIData.csv`.
 What goes wrong and how can you fix it?
 >